-11 Top-Rated Tourist Attractions in Bismarck
+11 Top-Rated Attractions & Things to Do in Bismarck, ND

-Culture is alive in Bismarck, and the multitude of art shops, galleries, and museums are testament to this fact.
-Steeped in a frontier and pre-colonial past, the different state parks and historic sites around Bismarck preserve this history and provide access to lush landscapes.
-For a fun afternoon or evening on the water, the Lewis and Clark Riverboat Cruises is a fun experience for the whole family.
+Culture is alive in Bismarck, and a multitude of art shops, galleries, and museums are testament to this fact.
+And the different state parks and historic sites surrounding Bismarck speak to a frontier and pre-colonial past.
+For a fun afternoon or evening on the water, the Lewis and Clark Riverboat Cruises is an enjoyable experience for the whole family.

 See also: Where to Stay in Bismarck

-1 North Dakota Heritage Center
+1. North Dakota Heritage Center

 The museum features temporary exhibits, so there is always something new on display.
 The Northern Lights Atrium is a fascinating piece of architecture within the center, and the Capitol Arboretum Trail winds its way through the landscaped property outside.

 Address: 612 East Boulevard Avenue, Bismarck, North Dakota

-2 Dakota Zoo
+2. Dakota Zoo

 One of Bismarck's best family tourist attractions is the Dakota Zoo.
 The zoo has been in operation since 1961 and has grown over the years.
 It now houses more than 600 animals on a 90-acre facility.

 Address: 600 Riverside Park Road, Bismarck, North Dakota

-3 State Capitol
+3. State Capitol

 On the 18th floor of the State Capitol building is an observation deck with views over Bismarck.
 On the ground floor of the facility, the Rough Rider Hall of Fame recognizes people who have contributed significantly to the state.
 This building replaced the original State Capitol which burned down in 1930.

 Address: 600 East Boulevard Ave, Bismarck, North Dakota

-4 Lewis and Clark Riverboat Cruises
+4. Lewis and Clark Riverboat Cruises

 This scenic water ride is also popular with large group events including weddings, reunions, and school outings.
 Cruises operate between May and September, and advanced reservations are recommended.
 Public cruises last between an hour or two depending on the route.

 Address: 1700 River Road, Bismarck, North Dakota

-5 Former Governors' Mansion
+5. Former Governors' Mansion

 The Former Governors' Mansion offers a glimpse into the life of a governor in the 19th century.
 The mansion has been painstakingly restored to its former glory and is decorated in period pieces.
 It was built in 1884 and housed 20 governors from its inception until 1960.

 Address: 320 East Avenue B, Bismarck, North Dakota

-6 Fort Abraham Lincoln State Park
+6. Fort Abraham Lincoln State Park

 Address: 4480 Fort Lincoln Road, Mandan, North Dakota

-7 Camp Hancock State Historic Site
+7. Camp Hancock State Historic Site

 Bismarck's oldest surviving building, an 1872 supply depot that served many purposes over its life, is also at the historic site, as well as the Bread of Life Church, the oldest church in Bismarck.
 Admission is free at this grassy, open-space historic site, and the picnic area is great for an outdoor lunch.

 Address: 101 West Main Avenue, Bismarck, North Dakota

-8 Sertoma Park
+8. Sertoma Park

 Within the park, the Super Slide Amusement Park is open, with free admission and fun things to do, like miniature golf, bumper cars, a Ferris wheel, and other rides and attractions for all ages.

-9 Gateway to Science
+9. Gateway to Science

-Gateway to Science Center is located in the Frances Leach High Prairie Arts & Science Complex.
-The center features hands-on exhibits on themes such as electricity, magnetism, light, machines, and air pressure.
+Gateway to Science Center is in the Frances Leach High Prairie Arts & Science Complex.
+The center features hands-on exhibits with themes such as electricity, magnetism, light, machines, and air pressure.
 In addition to the regular displays, the Gateway to Science Center also hosts traveling exhibitions.

 Address: 1810 Schafer Street, Bismarck, North Dakota

-10 Keelboat Park
+10. Keelboat Park

 On either side of Keelboat Park, Facing west overlooking the river, Keelboat Park is a great place to watch the sunset.
 Other interpretive information is available along the paved path, and a public boat ramp enables visitors to get out and enjoy the water.

 Address: 1605 River Road, Bismarck, North Dakota

-11 Belle Mehus Auditorium
+11. Belle Mehus Auditorium

 Performances range from professional dance series to the symphony and children's choir Christmas concerts.
 The theater underwent major renovations in the 90s to return it to its original grandeur.
-That work, and the history behind it all, is readily apparent the moment you walk into this theater, now listed on the National Register of Historic Places.
+That work, and the history behind it all, is readily apparent the moment you walk into this theater now listed on the National Register of Historic Places.

 Address: 201 N 6th Street, Bismarck, North Dakota